 A word from foster mom: "I can't say enough wonderful things about this boy.
 He is truly one of the best dogs ever!!
 He wants to be your best friend and he will make you laugh with his goofiness.
 He is a big baby so you have to be prepared for him to come hide behind you but with those eyes it's easy to just love him and make it all better.
 He never gets in trouble and is just happy being your lap dog, because "if he fits, he sits". 😂

 Behavior with people:

-Champ is reserved and timid with new people but warms up eventually.
-He likes meeting new people but is timid.
-He might be protective and a little possessive, especially with "his" mom.
-This dog gets deeply attached to his loved-ones and would do anything for them.
+Champ can be a little reserved and timid with new people but warms up eventually.
+He likes meeting new people but can be unsure of their intentions at first.
+He might be a little possessive, especially with "his" mom.
+This dog gets deeply attached to his loved-ones and has a loyal and dedicated personality.